joannakl/cs102/_includes/daily/week1.markdown

 ### Lecture 2 (9/9)

+How to make this class and the CS/Tech fields more inclusive.

 Java programs under the hood: going from source code to a running program, Java Virtual Machine (JVM), how do programs use memory, stack, heap, function stack frames, references vs. objects.